AltenPlaygroundCICD/playgroun-assignments/README.md

 ### 1.2.
 Run your first pipeline

+Use Github actions to kick-start your first pipeline with predefined jobs.
+Try and get your unit test running.
+Github will have a Python app starter and CMake starter available to pick and quickly get up and running.
+As soon as you add the workflow files to the repository Github will pickup on the instructions and schedule your pipeline to run.

 ### 1.3.
 Make the unit tests work

 In the provided example you will notice the first run fails.
 Oops!
 Some unit tests are not correct.